yousty/pg_eventstore/README.md

 ## Requirements

-`pg_eventstore` requires a PostgreSQL database with jsonb data type support (which means you need to have v9.2+).
+- `pg_eventstore` requires a PostgreSQL database with jsonb data type support (which means you need to have v9.2+).
 However it is recommended to use a non [EOL](https://www.postgresql.org/support/versioning/) PostgreSQL version, because the development of this gem is targeted at current PostgreSQL versions.
+- It is recommend you to have the default value set for `default_transaction_isolation` PostgreSQL config setting(`"read committed"`) as the implementation relies on it.
+All other transaction isolation levels(`"repeatable read"` and `"serializable"`) may cause unexpected serialization errors which you will have to handle by yourself(e.g. by always wrapping your code using [`#multiple`](docs/multiple_commands.md)).
-`pg_eventstore` requires ruby v3+.
+- `pg_eventstore` requires ruby v3+.
 The development of this gem is targeted at [current](https://endoflife.date/ruby) ruby versions.

 ## Installation